scrapy/scrapy/docs/topics/stats.rst

         given the global stats table is used, otherwise the domain-specific stats table is used, which must be opened or a ``KeyError`` will be raised.

+    .. method:: max_value(key, value, default, domain=None)

+        Set the given value for the given stats only if previous value for same key (or default if not seted) is lower than value.

+    .. method:: min_value(key, value, default, domain=None)

+        Set the given value for the given stats only if previous value for same key (or default if not seted) is greater than value.

     .. method:: clear_stats(domain=None)